Aesthetikx/quick_openai/README.md

 "count to ten in italian".gpt3(model: 'text-ada-001') # Use a different model

-"write me an essay on napoleon".gpt3(max_tokens: 2048) # Produce more output
+"write me an essay on napoleon".gpt3(max_tokens: 2048) # Produce more or less output.
+The default is 2048.
 ```

 ## Development